nutanix/ntnx-api-cmdlet-help/md/en-US/Get-Task.md

 PS C:\> Get-Task
 ```

-Displays last 20 task that are running for each connected prism central.
-If there is no tasks currently running, nothing will be displayed.
+Displays the last 20 tasks that are running for each connected prism central.
+If there are no tasks currently running, nothing will be displayed.

 ### Example 2
 ```powershell
 PS C:\> Get-Task -IncludeCompleted
 ```

-Displays last 20 tasks that are completed.
-If `-Count` is given, displays the number of tasks specified by -Count.
+Displays the last 20 tasks that are completed.
+If `-Count` is given, it displays the number of tasks specified by -Count.

 ## PARAMETERS